 Through the use of these electronics today's transmissions have better shifting quality and shift timing.
-Although electronically controlled transmissions function in the same basic way as the hydraulic ones did back in the 60's the computer adds a new level of efficiency.
+Although electronically controlled units function in the same basic way as the straight up hydraulic ones did back in the 60's, the computer adds a new level of efficiency.

 Things like engine temperature, and the load of the engine as determined by the map sensor, the speed of the vehicle determined by the vehicle speed sensor and also attention to the throttle position selected by the driver is obtained through the TPS sensor.